 The Piña Colada

-Do you remember the classic 1979 Rupert Holmes song Escape… you know the one that says, “if you like strained pineapple and getting caught in the rain…”?
+Do you remember the classic 1979 Rupert Holmes song Escape… you know, the one that says, “if you like strained pineapple and getting caught in the rain…”?
 No?
-Let me try this again as it sounds so much better if you say it partially in Spanish… “Do you like piña colada’s….?”The name piña colada translates into "strained pineapple", a reference to the freshly pressed and strained pineapple juice used in the drink's preparation.
+Let me try this again, as it sounds so much better if you say it partially in Spanish… “Do you like piña coladas….?”The name piña colada translates into "strained pineapple," a reference to the freshly pressed and strained pineapple juice used in the drink's preparation.
 The national drink of Puerto Rico is a sweet concoction of rum, coconut cream, and pineapple juice that is generally served blended with ice along with a wedge of pineapple and a fancy pants miniature umbrella.

-Cofresi’s drink captured all the flavors of the Caribbean but it would be the invention of a key ingredient that would modernize this cocktail; the creation of Coco López, a pre-made cream of coconut.
+Cofresi’s drink captured all the flavors of the Caribbean, but it would be the invention of an essential ingredient that would modernize this cocktail; the creation of Coco López, a pre-made cream of coconut.
 The creamy and dreamy product was developed in 1949 by a University of Puerto Rico agriculture professor, Don Ramón López-Irizarry.
-López was given a stipend from the government to develop a way to extract the richest part of the coconut cream from the pulp, which was very difficult to do.
-López worked on different solutions but soon realized that by combining coconut milk with natural cane sugar it would replicate the consistency of cream extracted from the pulp.
-This new product exploded on the Puerto Rican culinary world and bar scene.
+López was given a stipend from the government to create a way to extract the richest part of the coconut cream from the pulp, which was very difficult.
+López worked on different solutions but soon realized that combining coconut milk with natural cane sugar would replicate the consistency of cream extracted from the pulp.
+This new product exploded in the Puerto Rican culinary world and bar scene.

-Whatever the origins, American’s visiting the island raved about the cocktail and demanded this stateside.
-In 1968, one Polynesian restaurant in New Orleans coined it the “refreshing new rum grog”.
-By the early 70s the drink became a staple at Tiki Bars, like Trader Vic’s and Don The Beachcomber, and gave way to the rise in blender sales for those who wanted to whip up this concoction at home.
+Whatever the origins, Americans visiting the island raved about the cocktail and demanded this stateside.
+In 1968, one Polynesian restaurant in New Orleans coined it the “refreshing new rum grog.”
+By the early 70s, the drink became a staple at Tiki Bars, like Trader Vic’s and Don The Beachcomber, and gave way to the rise in blender sales for those who wanted to whip up this concoction at home.

 Original Caribe Hilton Piña Colada Recipe

-Add the rum, coconut cream, heavy cream and pineapple juice in a blender.
+Add the rum, coconut cream, heavy cream, and pineapple juice in a blender.
 Add the ice and blend until smooth for about 15 seconds.
 Serve in a 12-ounce glass.
 Garnish with a fresh pineapple wedge and a maraschino cherry.